rkuma183/wilsonmar.github.io/_posts/2018-05-14-azure-machine-learning.md

 {% include _toc.html %}

-This is a deep-dive guided tour of how to being using Microsoft's offerings for Machine Learning in their Azure cloud.
+This is a deep-dive guided tour of how to begin using Microsoft's offerings for Machine Learning in their Azure cloud.

 ## Azure AI + Machine Learning

-PROTIP: Where many become confused is that one has to traverse three different web sites:
+PROTIP: One has to traverse three different web sites to design, deploy, and consume Machine Learning.

 ![aml-steps-405x156-17814](https://user-images.githubusercontent.com/300046/40132203-665cad26-58f9-11e8-9eb8-34076f838a3b.jpg)

 Working backwards from the Azure Portal used in production:

+1. Create a <a target="_blank" href="https://portal.azure.com/#blade/HubsExtension/Resources/resourceType/Microsoft.MachineLearning%2Fworkspaces">Machine Learning Studio Workspace</a> within the
-1. Log into <a target="_blank" href="
+   Azure Portal at <a target="_blank" href=" https://portal.azure.com/"> https://portal.azure.com</a>
-   https://portal.azure.com/">
-   https://portal.azure.com</a>

-   This presents the full sophistication Microsoft has achieved.
+   which presents the full sophistication Microsoft has achieved.

 1. Switch to another window by opening a new tab.
+On MacOS press Command+Tab.
+On Windows press Ctrl+Esc.
 2. Click "All services" in the left menu and type "AI" or scroll down to see:

    ![azure-ai-offerings-415x396-27423](https://user-images.githubusercontent.com/300046/39999744-209d8336-5747-11e8-8773-bc5f88733be2.jpg)